bglowniak/Air-Quality-Analysis/README.md

 # 4. Locally install required libraries
 pip install -r requirements.txt

+# If you are using venv instead of virtualenv, run

+pip uninstall setuptools
+pip install setuptools

+# Little bit hacky, but for some reason, venv installs an earlier version of setuptools that doesn't work properly with fbs
+# To resolve this, uninstall it and reinstall it to force it to move to the correct version

 # 5. Build and run the app (virtual environment must be running)
 fbs run